Signed in as:

 filler@godaddy.com

-Established in 2018, CRL is a mentorship program devoted to helping senior high school students develop essential skills for undergraduate scientific research.
-With the help of graduate or post-doctorate mentors, students will develop a logical experimental design, troubleshoot unexpected errors, analyze data, and prepare a poster presentation.
-Thus, this mentorship program enables aspiring scientists to practice professional communication, collaboration, and critical thinking skills.
+Established in 2018, CRL is a mentorship program devoted to helping high school seniors develop essential skills for undergraduate scientific research.
+With the help of graduate, post-doctorate, or industry mentors, students will develop a logical experimental design, troubleshoot unexpected errors, analyze data, and prepare a poster presentation.
+This mentorship program assists aspiring scientists in developing their professional communication, collaboration, and critical thinking skills.

 Students are encouraged to enter their CRL project in the Sacramento STEM Fair and further develop their science communication skills.